 Countryside YMCA has a longstanding history of offering private music lessons across all forms of music.
-Tucked away downstairs we have two private lesson rooms, one with our cherished antique upright piano.
+We have two private lesson rooms tucked away downstairs, one with our cherished antique upright piano.

 We pride ourselves on offering quality, 1-on-1 lessons.
-Whether you're a beginner looking to learn how to play or an experienced player who wants to refine their skill, you'll work together with your teacher to set and accomplish your goals.
-Our private lessons run for 30 minutes once per week and we follow the same registration schedule as normal YMCA programming.
+Whether you're a beginner looking to learn how to play or an experienced player who wants to refine their skill, you'll work with your teacher to set and accomplish your goals.
+Our private lessons run for 30 minutes once per week, and we follow the same registration schedule as regular YMCA programming.

 Music boosts language skills

-"Recent studies have clearly indicated that musical training physically develops the part of the left side of the brain known to be involved with processing language, and can actually wire the brain's circuits in specific ways," PBS reports.
-Studies have shown that learning a musical instrument can also help children learn a second language.
+"Recent studies have indicated that musical training physically develops the part of the left side of the brain known to be involved with processing language and can wire the brain's circuits in specific ways," PBS reports.
+In addition, studies have shown that learning a musical instrument can also help children learn a second language.

 Music builds self-esteem

 Learning a new skill teaches perseverance and can boost self-esteem in children.
-Music skills build daily and weekly, into tangible skills that children can see and hear.
-Accomplishing something as small as a chord or finishing a two-minute musical piece can boost self-esteem greatly.
+For example, music skills build daily and weekly into tangible skills that children can see and hear.
+Accomplishing something as small as a chord or finishing a two-minute musical piece can boost self-esteem significantly.

 Listening is a great skill in music that can be exercised and improved.
-Students not only need to listen to instruction by a teacher, they also have to listen to themselves play, and as they get older and play with others, they need to listen to the ensemble and their own part within it.
+Students not only need to listen to instruction from a teacher, but they also have to listen to themselves play, and as they age and play with others, they need to listen to the ensemble and their part within it.

-Reading music and keeping time are both math based skills, and early exposure to music can prepare a child to learn math more easily.
-For example, learning about quarter, half and whole notes sets children up early to understand fractions.
+Reading music and keeping time are math-based skills, and early exposure to music can prepare a child to learn math more easily.
+For example, learning about quarter, half, and whole notes sets children up early to understand fractions.
 And when a child spends time learning about rhythm, he is learning to count.